Animals Need Us❣️

 2021 Copyright.
 All rights reserved.

-Bluetails Pet Rescue is a registered 501(c)(3) non-profit organization.
+Lake Pet Care is a registered 501(c)(3) non-profit organization.
 We operate and raise all funds independently.
 Every dollar that you contribute has a significant impact on the animals we rescue and our mission to help as many as we can. 👉🏻 Donate Today